Center for Security Policy: Trump administration

 Since 2017 several people with ties to the CSP have joined the Trump administration, including Counselor to the President Kellyanne Conway in 2017, chief of staff for the National Security Council Fred Fleitz in 2018, and Deputy National Security Advisor Charles Kupperman in 2019.
 Kupperman served on the board of directors for CSP between 2001 and 2010.

 The Trump administration used reports released by the CSP when it proposed to ban all Muslims from entering the United States.

+In March 2026, Kyle Shideler, the Director and Senior Analyst for Homeland Security and Counterterrorism at the Center for Security Policy, testified as an expert witness in trial of the defendants later convicted and sentenced to hundreds of years in prison for alleged connections to Antifa in the 2025 Prairieland ICE detention center incident.